Download the example workbook

 The LEFT Function

 The LEFT Function will extract a certain number of characters from the string, starting from the left.
-The number of characters was determined in the previous formula.
+Inputting the result from the FIND Function, gives us the first word:

-In case the cell has only one word, the formula will return #VALUE error.
+If the cell only has one word, the formula will return the #VALUE error.

-So to prevent the formula to return the error we can use the following two options using:
+So to prevent the formula from returning an error, we can use the following two options using:

-There’s also a smart and simpler way to handle the #VALUE error.
-It is to add additional space to the second argument of the FIND function, with ampersand operator, like this:
+Another way to prevent errors is by adding an additional space to the second argument of the FIND function, with ampersand operator, like this:

 =LEFT(B3,FIND(" ",B3&" ")-1)